WebDevJudge: Evaluating (M)LLMs as Critiques for Web Development Quality: Details in Construction

 To address this, we introduced a rubric-guided annotation process.
 Manually creating detailed rubrics for each query is not only prohibitively time-consuming---with an estimated 20 minutes per rubric, excluding research time---but also intellectually demanding.
 It requires extensive background knowledge, including familiarity with established UI/UX design patterns for similar applications and, in many cases, specialized domain knowledge for tasks like scientific simulations.
 Recognizing these challenges, we leveraged a powerful large language model, \texttt{gemini-2.5-pro}, for automated generation.
 Based on each user query, the model produced a structured rubric tree organized along three core dimensions critical to web development quality: \begin{itemize}[noitemsep,topsep=0pt] \item \textbf{Intention}: The core requirements of the user query. \item \textbf{Static Quality}: The assessment of static elements, including UI layout and UX design. \item \textbf{Dynamic Behavior}: The evaluation of interactive features. \end{itemize}

-The prompt used to generate these rubric trees is provided below:
+The prompt used to generate these rubric trees is provided below.

 Upon manual review, the LLM-generated rubrics exhibited both strengths and weaknesses.
 For queries that referenced real-world applications, the rubrics were often of high quality, sometimes surpassing human-authored versions in detail.
-However, for vague or overly general queries, which are common on crowdsourcing platforms, the generated rubrics sometimes included criteria that were either too specific or too broad, reflecting the ambiguity of the original request.
+However, for some general queries, the generated rubrics sometimes included criteria that were either too specific or too broad, reflecting the ambiguity of the original request.
+We present several examples of the rubric tree structure, encompassing the manually-curated example provided in the one-shot rubric generation, alongside instances of both relatively high and low quality LLM-generated rubrics, as illustrated in Figure~\ref{fig:rubric_example} in Appendix~\ref{subsec:rubric_example}.

 We also provide the statistics of the rubric trees; the details are shown in Table~\ref{tab:rubric_stats}.
 From the statistics, especially the average number of leaf nodes, we can see that the LLM-generated rubrics cover a wide range of criteria, which is a good sign for the evaluation of web development tasks.

-To ensure consistent application of these rubrics, we established a set of clear annotation guidelines for the expert annotators, as detailed in the following:
+To ensure consistent application of these rubrics, we established a set of clear annotation guidelines for the expert annotators, as detailed in the following.
 This structured pipeline, combining LLM-generated rubrics with clear human oversight and guidelines, proved highly effective.
-The final inter-annotator agreement rate reached 89.7\%, confirming the consistency and objectivity of our annotation process.